 IEPs encompass a wide variety of specific disabilities.
 Mirroring national figures, the most prevalent disability classifications in NYC are learning disabilities (40% of all students with disabilities) and speech or language impairments (32%).
 Other relatively common disability classifications include autism (7%); emotional disturbance (6%); and other health impairments (8%).
-(See the textbox to the right for more information about these disability types.)
+(See the list below for more information about these disability types.)

 What Do These Disability Classifications Mean?